 CBM is the Capacity Benefit Margin for the Interface during that period.
 TRM is the Transmission Reliability Margin for the Interface during that period.

-PostbacksE are changes to firm Available Transfer Capability due to a change in the use of Transmission Service for that period, as defined in Business Practices.
+Postbacks are changes to firm Available Transfer Capability due to a change in the use of Transmission Service for that period, as defined in Business Practices. counterflowsF are the adjustments to ATCF as determined by the ISO and specified in its ATCID.